 In 1977, Mary left school and went to work for George Richens and Co.
 Accountants and Auditors in Wednesfield.

-On November 2nd 1977 Rita's second grandchild William George Tame was born, a little brother for Heather.
-The family lived in Wolverhampton until 1980 when Roberts job took him to the BT Training College near Stone in Staffordshire.
+In November 1977 Rita's second grandchild William George Tame was born, a little brother for Heather.
+The family lived in Wolverhampton until 1980 when Robert’s job took him to the BT Training College near Stone in Staffordshire.

-Not to be out-done by the Tames, Rose and Colin Jack produced Alan Macrae Jack on 1st January 1978.
-Alan was joined by his sister, Hayley Dorothy on 18th March 1980.
+Not to be out-done by the Tames, Rose and Colin Jack produced Alan Macrae Jack in January 1978.
+Alan was joined by his sister, Hayley Dorothy in March 1980.
 The Jacks settled in Warrington.

 Mary obtained a position in the Civil Service, Inland Revenue in January 1979.
 This was, however, to be a sad year as Rita was to lose both her parents.
 Her mother, Dorothy Proom, suffered a stroke and was taken into hospital.
-Her father Jigger Proom was unable to manage without her and he was taken into a nursing home near Morpeth.
+Her father ‘Jigger’ Proom was unable to manage without his wife and he was taken into a nursing home near Morpeth.
 Jigger died on 23rd July 1979 and Dorothy passed away on 15th September and was cremated on 19th September, Rita's birthday.

 Rita and George later moved their summer holidays to Paignton as this was not so far to travel.
 They had many happy holidays at the Sandbanks Holiday Flats.